CWTHF: Subhalo Identification with Continuous Wavelet Transform: The Data

 The TNG snapshots include the halo and subhalo membership for each particle.
 To optimize storage, particles are arranged sequentially according to their group membership; consequently, individual particle IDs are not stored per halo/subhalo.
 These grouped particles correspond to FOF halos.
-The SUBFIND algorithm is then applied to each FOF halo to identify gravitationally bound substructures, thereby establishing a hierarchical FOF halo -- SUBFIND subhalo catalog.
+The SUBFIND algorithm is then applied to each FOF halo to identify gravitationally bound substructures, thereby establishing a hierarchical FOF halo-SUBFIND subhalo catalog.

 The construction of FOF halos follows a relatively straightforward linking procedure.
-Particles separated by less than $0.2l_{\rm aver}$, where $l_{\rm aver}$ denotes the average inter-particle distance, are connected into groups.
+Particles separated by less than $0.2l_{\rm aver}$, where $l_{\rm aver}$ denotes the average interparticle distance, are connected into groups.
 Groups containing fewer than a threshold number of particles are discarded, and the remaining groups are recorded as FOF halos \citep{Davis1985}.
 In contrast, the subsequent division of each FOF halo into gravitationally bound SUBFIND subhalos involves a more complex algorithm \citep{Springel2001}.

-The SUBFIND begins by estimating the local density for each particle at its position and sorting all particles by density.
+SUBFIND begins by estimating the local density for each particle at its position and sorting all particles by density.
 It then identifies local density peaks by searching, for each particle, the $N_{\rm ngb}$ nearest neighbors according to this density ranking and retaining the two neighbors with the highest density.
-Forming a new subgroup, attached to an existing subgroup, or serves to link two existing subgroups when these two neighboring particles both have lower density, when one or both belong to the same existing subgroup and have higher density, or when they have higher density but belong to different subgroups, respectively.
+Each particle either forms a new subgroup, is attached to an existing subgroup, or serves to link two existing subgroups when these two neighboring particles both have lower density, when one or both belong to the same existing subgroup and have higher density, or when they have higher density but belong to different subgroups, respectively.